This is a low carb and low sugar Homemade Almond Milk recipe that I originally published on my Keto Blog.

 So if you’re looking for a great an alternative to cow’s milk, a homemade almond milk where you get to control the sugar content is going to be ideal when on a keto diet.

-Oh, and if you’re looking for the perfect buttery toast to enjoy with a glass of this low-carb homemade almond milk recipe, pair it with my Perfect 90 Second Keto Bread recipe and you’ll have yourself a yummy meal!
+Oh, and if you’re looking for the perfect buttery toast to enjoy with a glass of this low-carb homemade almond milk recipe, pair it with my 90 Second Keto Bread recipe and you’ll have yourself a yummy meal!

 You can also use this recipe to make a low carb almond milk smoothie for your keto meals!
 The food pairing possibilities are endless!